Meet Our Current Board of Governors

 Before joining The Really Useful Group, he produced The Emperor Jones, Our Town and Eurovision (all in London).

 After RUG he re-established Kevin Wallace Limited (KWL), and produced Gagarin Way and Eden (both at The Arts Theatre, London).
 With Saul Zaentz, he produced The Lord of the Rings directed by Matthew Warchus in Toronto (Princess of Wales Theatre), and in London (Theatre Royal, Drury Lane).
 He co-produced Loserville with music and lyrics by James Bourne (West Yorkshire Playhouse and The Garrick Theatre, London).

 With Brazilian partners, KWL incorporated Tempo Entertainment (Brazil) to commission and produce new musicals.
-TEMPO's first musical, based on "Gabriela Clove and Cinnamon" by "Jorge Amado", is scheduled to premiere in Brazil in the 2016/2017 season.
+TEMPO's first musical, based on "Gabriela Clove and Cinnamon" by "Jorge Amado", premiered in Brazil in the 2016/2017 season.